 \subsection{Experimental details}

-\paragraph*{Benchmarks} In our experiments, we use two benchmarks: PISA~\citep{jiang2021lisa} and \minif2f~\citep{zheng2021minif2f}.
-PISA contains problems randomly selected from the Archive of Formal Proofs; we use the same $1000$ problems as \citep{jiang2022thor} for our evaluations. \minif2f consists of $488$ high-school competition-level problems, split into a validation and test set, each with $244$ problems.
+\paragraph*{Benchmarks} For evaluation, we use PISA~\citep{jiang2021lisa} and \minif2f~\citep{zheng2021minif2f} benchmarks.
+PISA contains problems randomly selected from the Archive of Formal Proofs;\footnote{When training on data from the Archive of Formal Proofs, we remove the subset of it appearing in PISA.} we use the same $1000$ problems as \citet{jiang2022thor} for our evaluations. \minif2f consists of $488$ high-school competition-level problems, split into validation and test set, each with $244$ problems.

-\paragraph*{Metric and evaluation setups} In order to evaluate the performance, we measure \textit{proof success rate}, which is the percentage of successful proofs.
-A proof generated by a given method is successful if it is formally verified by Isabelle.
+\paragraph*{Metric and evaluation setups} To evaluate the performance, we measure \textit{proof success rate}: the percentage of successful proofs.
+A proof is successful if it is formally verified by Isabelle.
 We distinguish \textit{single-step} and \textit{multi-step} settings.
-In the single-step setting, we check if the theorem can be proven in one step by applying premises retrieved by the evaluated premise selection method (e.g. \method{}).
-In the multi-step scenario, we perform proof search using a language model following Thor \citep{jiang2022thor}. \textsc{Thor + \method{}} uses \method{} instead of Sledgehammer as the premise selection component.
+In the single-step setting, we check if the theorem can be proven in one step by applying premises retrieved by the evaluated premise selection method (e.g., \method{}).
+In the multi-step scenario, we perform a proof search using a language model following Thor \citep{jiang2022thor}.
+Thor + \method{} uses \method{} instead of Sledgehammer as the premise selection component.
 A further explanation is given in Section \ref{sec:main_result_multi}.